Azure/Enterprise-Scale-for-AVS/Scenarios/Monitoring/AVS-Service-Health/readme.md

 ## Post-deployment Steps

 * Navigate to Azure Monitor service in Azure Portal.
 Click "Alerts" tab and navigate to "Manage alert rules".
-Newly created alert - *AVS-Service-Health-xyz* - should be listed with status as "Enabled".
+Newly created alert - *AVS-ServiceHealth-* - should be listed with status as "Enabled".

 ## Next Steps